gdsports/keyboard-lag/README.md

 Older versions of the program produces a histogram of key press times.
 The current version also includes a histogram of time between key events (up or down).
 This is a cross check on the first histogram since I had a hard time believing the results for the DK61E.
+The second histogram is sometime more useful because the scan time is clearer.
+If the first is murky, take a look at the second one.

 How does this program differ from http://blog.seethis.link/scan-rate-estimator/?
 The scan-rate-estimator shows